UA-koval/abtkc2/README.md

 # abtkc2
 Another Bot That Koval Created 2

-I created this bot for the purpose of learning Java.
+I created this bot for the purpose of learning Java and API calls.